 Therapy Blog

 I work to keep my therapy blog updated with the latest innovations and ideas in the field of psychotherapy and the latest news about my practice.
-I also contribute to other Foresight Psychology blogs including regarding Therapeutic Tutoring, Psych testing, and Leadership Coaching.
+I also contribute to other The Center for Applied Psychological Science blogs including regarding Therapeutic Tutoring, Psych testing, and Leadership Coaching.
 Please note that all advice and self-help offered is not a substitute for consulting with a professional.

 Therapy for People with Learning Disorders